Service disruption guide

 Ensure a postmortem happens

-The person who closes the event should then put a card on the component-owning squad’s board in the urgent lane about writing and posting a postmortem.
+The person who closes the event should then put a card on the component-owning squad’s board in the urgent lane about holding a retrospective discussion and writing the public postmortem.

 For non-security-sensitive work, work to resolve root causes does not have to be completely done before we post the postmortem.